pyOpenSci/software-peer-review/_sources/about-peer-review/aims-and-scope.md.txt

 support open science.

 ## Is Your Package in Scope For pyOpenSci Review?

-pyOpenSci reviews packages within a set of categories define below.
+pyOpenSci only reviews packages that fall within our specified domain and technical scope listed below.

-If you are unsure whether your package fits into one of these categories, please open a [pre-submission inquiry via a GitHub Issue](LINK) to get feedback from one of our editors.
+If you are unsure whether your package is in scope for review, please open a [pre-submission inquiry using a GitHub Issue](https://github.com/pyOpenSci/software-review/issues/new?assignees=&labels=0%2Fpresubmission&template=presubmission-inquiry.md&title=) to get feedback from one of our editors.
 We are happy to look at your package and help you understand whether it is in scope or not.